tonythor/aws-s3-administration/README.md

 ### Usage / Upload an s3 retention rule
 Notes:
-1. python -m tonythor.examples.deploy_rule is the example
+1. `python -m tonythor.examples.deploy_rule` is the original POC
 1. If your key is a directory, don't forget to include the trailing slash.
 ```
 source .venv/bin/activate